-It’s aim is to bring you into the present, reduce your mind chatter and minimize tension caused from the past or imagined events in the future.
+The aim of mindfulness is to bring you into the present, reduce your mind chatter and reduce anxiety caused from the past or imagined events in the future.

 You can also use this technique during your massage to calm your mind.